-The Nils Klim Prize is awarded to a Nordic researcher who has made an outstanding contribution to research in the arts and humanities, social science, law or theology.
-The prize may be awarded both for work within a particular academic discipline and for work of a interdisciplinary nature.
-Particular importance will be attached to the researcher´s originality and innovative ability.
-It should also be considered whether the research contribution in question appears as particularly outstanding or promising in light of the researcher´s age, the nature of the research project and the research tradition in the academic field in question.
+The Nils Klim Prize was established by the Norwegian Parliament in 2003 and is awarded annually to a young Nordic scholar who has made an outstanding contribution to research in the arts and humanities, social sciences, law or theology, either in a spesific dicipline or through interdisciplinary work.
+The scholar’s ability to be original and innovative is highly emphasised.
+It is also considered whether the research contribution in question appears as particularly outstanding or promising in light of the researcher´s age, the nature of the research project and the research tradition of the academic field in question.

 The Nils Klim Prize amounts to NOK 500,000 (approximately EUR 50 000 / USD 63,000).
 The deadline for nominations for the Nils Klim Prize 2020 is 15 June, 2019 and the nomiation form is now open.
 Please read about the Nomination requirements below before filling out the form.

 Scholars holding positions at universities, academies or other research institutions may nominate candidates for the Nils Klim Prize.
 We ask that nominators use the online nomination form.
 In the form you will be asked to provide the following:

 - A nomination letter written in English that state the reason for the nomination in 1 to 3 pages.